Mikejo5000/vsts-docs-pr/docs/repos/git/pull-request-templates.md

 - **Branch specific** pull request templates that are automatically applied to pull requests targeting a specific branch
 - **Additional** pull request templates that can be optionally added by the pull request creator

 The type of pull request template is determined by its filename and folder location, as covered in the following sections.
-The filenames and folder locations are not case sensitive.
+The filenames and folder locations are not case sensitive, but they must be in the default branch of your repository.

 ## Default pull request templates

 Default pull request templates are automatically applied to the description field when a new pull request is created.
-To configure your repository with a default pull request template, create a file named `pull_request_template.md` or `pull_request_template.txt` and save it in your repository in one of the following folders.
+To configure your repository with a default pull request template, create a file named `pull_request_template.md` or `pull_request_template.txt` and save it in the default branch of your repository in one of the following folders.

 - A folder named `.vsts` that is contained in the root folder of the repository
 - A folder name `docs` that is contained in the root folder of the repository